Add-in & Settings¶

 xlwings quickstart command will create a workbook that will automatically work with the

-To install the add-in, it’s easiest to use the command line client:
+To install the add-in, use the command line client:

 UDFs in a workbook, you need to set a reference to

 Interpreter: This is the path to the Python interpreter.
 This works also with virtual or conda envs on Mac.
-If you use conda envs on Windows, then use
+If you use conda envs on Windows, then leave this empty and use

 Conda Envbelow instead.
 Examples:

-PYTHONPATH: If the source file of your code is not found, add the path here.
+PYTHONPATH: If the source file of your code is not found, add the path to its directory here.

-Conda Base: If you are on Windows and use Anaconda or Miniconda, then type here the path to your installation, e.g.
+Conda Path: If you are on Windows and use Anaconda or Miniconda, then type here the path to your installation, e.g.

 %USERPROFILE%\Anaconda.
 NOTE that you need at least conda 4.6!
 You also need to set